genaray/Arch/README.md

 |    IterationNormalEntityTwoComponents | 10000000 | 45,073.30 us | 365.498 us | 341.887 us |        323,789 |
 | IterationUnsafeAddEntityTwoComponents | 10000000 | 43,000.07 us | 205.964 us | 192.659 us |        304,333 |

+# Contributing

+I will accept contributions, especially bugfixes, performance improvements and new features.
+New features however should not harm its performance, if they do they should be wrapped within predecessor variables for enabling/disabling them.